Cinque Terre visiting all 5 towns

 The famous Via Dell’Amore or love way is the shortest section linking Riomaggiore and Manarola.
 Due to landslides, this section is closed.
 Also closed due to landslides is the section Manarola – Corniglia.

 We walked the blue path Corniglia – Vernazza – Monterosso.
 The walk to Vernazza took us about 1 hour 10 minutes with stopping along the way for photo opportunities.
 I am not overly fit and the first steep uphill climb had me out of breath.
 This was the only part though.
 The picturesque views and sea breeze soon have you forgetting about the hard work.
 We left straight after having breakfast and only passed two other couples on the way.
-Towards the end, the path looks down on the village of Vernazza before steps lead down to the town.
+Towards the end, the path looks down on the village of Vernazza before steps lead you down to the town.
 We then walked through town towards the ocean.

-After a short break in Vernazza we continued on to Monterosso.
-This part took us about 1 hour 30 minutes.
+After a short break in Vernazza, we continued on to Monterosso.
+This part took us about 1 hour and 30 minutes.
 As it was now later, the path was busier in both directions.
 At narrow sections, we had to stop to let people through.
 There are some steep downhill areas.
 I’m not sure whether this section has more stairs but my knees were feeling it a lot more.
 My legs were shaking by the end but it was a lovely walk.
 We both really enjoyed walking the Cinque Terre and it’s something we won’t forget.

 Walking along the ocean in Cinque Terre ItalyWalking between towns in Cinque Terre

-Cinque Terre towns
+Visiting five Cinque Terre towns

 Cinque Terre is made up of five small towns, all built up from the coast.
 All the towns are beautiful but we did like the smaller, quieter ones better.